-During this COVID-19 pandemic there may have to be changes in the way some of our services work.
-Please contact the service directly to check how services are being delivered and follow their advice.
+During this COVID-19 pandemic there may be changes in the way some of our services work.
+Contact the service directly to check how services are being delivered and follow their advice.

-Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns, suspected stroke.
+Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

 A Place To Call Our Own Ltd is a registered charity in the Nottinghamshire community for children and young people with a disability or additional need, their carers and families.
-They support children and their families through lots of different services and facilities such as, group work, one to one interactions, telephone and email support.
+They support children and their families through lots of different services and facilities including, group work, one to one interactions, telephone and email support.

 Please contact your GP, NHS 111 or 999.